Libberator/Libberator.github.io/_posts/2023-07-04-quaternions.md

 ### From Quaternion to Axis & Angle

-This is to demonstrate how to do `q.ToAngleAxis(out var angle, out var axis);` if you didn't have access to that Unity method
+This is to demonstrate how to do <code>q.ToAngleAxis(out var angle, out var axis);</code> if you didn't have access to that Unity method

 ```csharp
 // 1.
 Assuming we already have a quaternion 'q' defined, get the angle in degrees